Leslie is an online writer who covers a variety of cultural and economic topics.

-In an attempt to research human euthanasia, I scoured the internet looking for facts.
+While researching human euthanasia, I scoured the internet looking for facts.
 I wanted one piece of scientific data that could possibly prove that human euthanasia has a place in the medical profession.
-Unfortunately, everything I found was an opinion—sometimes masked as a fact.
+Unfortunately, everything I found was nothing more than an opinion—sometimes masked as a fact.

 There are two opposing views regarding human euthanasia:

-- It’s unfortunate, but the humane choice and humans have a right to choose.
+- It’s unfortunate but humane.
+Humans have a right to choose.

 - It’s wrong.